Transitional Ministry Training (TMT) Now Fully Online

 It is both possible and expedient to assess general potential for effectiveness in transitional ministry in advance of training.

-Transitional ministry skills and methodology will increasingly be recognized as paradigmatic for 21st Century pastoral leadership in all congregations.
+Transitional ministry skills and methodology will increasingly be required for 21st Century pastoral leadership in all congregations.

 We assume candidates enter this training with adequate preparation for pastoral ministry.
 In general, the trainers believe that transitional ministry is not the best place for initial development of ministry gifts and pastoral identity.